 Annuities may be purchased either by members of a group or by individuals.
-Insurance producers are more likely to encounter people wanting individual policies because they are most directly relevant for those individuals who might wish to use the annuity market to spread their accumulated assets over a remaining lifetime of uncertain length.
+This book concentrates on individual policies because they are most directly relevant for older people who might wish to use the annuity market to spread their accumulated assets over a remaining lifetime of uncertain length.
 By contrast, a group annuity contract is typically obtained via an employer-provided defined benefit pension plan.
 In some cases, group annuities may also be obtained via a defined contribution pension plan.
 The key distinction between an annuity purchased as an individual and one obtained through a group is that individuals purchasing annuities on their own are more likely to be self-selected to live longer than average.
 As in other insurance contexts, group purchases of annuities reduce the risk of adverse selection.